 Expansionary fiscal policy is usually financed by increased government borrowing – and selling bonds to the private sector.

-Keynes advocated expansionary fiscal policy should be used during a recession – when there is unemployment, surplus saving and falling real output.
+Keynes said expansionary fiscal policy should be used during a recession – when there is unemployment, surplus saving and falling real output.
 He argued this injection of government spending could stimulate economic activity and get the unemployed resources back into productive use.
-This enables the economy to recover more quickly than a laissez-faire attitude.
+This enables the economy to recover more quickly than a laissez-faire approach.

 How expansionary fiscal policy works